The Forces Driving Middle-Aged White People's 'Deaths Of Despair'

 On what's driving these early deaths

-Case: These deaths of despair have been accompanied by reduced labor force participation, reduced marriage rates, increases in reports of poor health and poor mental health.
+Anne Case: These deaths of despair have been accompanied by reduced labor force participation, reduced marriage rates, increases in reports of poor health and poor mental health.
 So we are beginning to thread a story in that it's possible that [the trend is] consistent with the labor market collapsing for people with less than a college degree.
 In turn, those people are being less able to form stable marriages, and in turn that has effects on the kind of economic and social supports that people need in order to thrive.

 In general, the longer you're in the labor force, the more you earn — in part because you understand your job better and you're more efficient at your job, you've had on-the-job training, you belong to a union, and so your wages go up with age.
 That's happened less and less the later and later you've been born and the later you enter this labor market.

-Note: A previous version of this story incorrectly spelled Anne Case's first name as Ann.